BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Gravitational Radiation

-Since ordinary matter (protons, neutrons, and electrons) is very weakly coupled with the gravitational interaction, monopolium is much better suited for graviton detection devices.
-Since monopolium is involved with both gravitation and electromagnetism, conversions between the energies of those two fundamental interactions is accomplished in a practical manner with monopolium.
-That is, if a magnetic monopole is struck by a graviton, there is a good chance that a photon will be emitted, which can then be detected by ordinary matter.
+Since ordinary matter (protons, neutrons, and electrons) is very weakly coupled with the gravitational interaction, monopoles are much better suited for graviton detection devices.
+Hence, conversions between electromagnetic and gravitational energies are accomplished in a practical manner with monopoles.
+That is, if a magnetic monopole is struck by a graviton, there is a good chance that two photons will be emitted (two to respect conservation of angular momentum), which can then be detected by ordinary matter.

 Monopolium Ore

 Bulk monopolium is never found in a pure state: it is usually intermixed with ferromagnetic elements like iron and nickel (usually all three mixed together).
-It is their magnetic properties which draws in magnetic monopoles from the interstellar medium.
-This is a negative feedback loop, for as the magnetized iron-nickel attracts more monopoles, any magnetic field is "poisoned" by those monopoles.
-Monopolium ore appears like any iron-nickel deposit, except that there is the presence of small translucent nodules, the more monopolium rich parts of the iron-nickel ore.
-Monopolium has a low plasma frequency, and so appears transparent when not mixed with iron-nickel material.
+As the magnetized iron-nickel attracts more monopoles, any magnetic field is "poisoned" by those monopoles.
+Monopolium ore appears like any iron-nickel deposit, except that there is the presence of translucent nodules, the more monopolium rich parts of the iron-nickel ore.
+Monopolium has a low plasma frequency (1012 Hz), and so appears transparent when not mixed with iron-nickel material.

 References